aidutcher/aidutcher/README.md

 Welcome to my profile!
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/alec-dutcher-650b36124/) as well, or my [blog](https://dev.to/aidutcher) on dev.to where I post notes and study materials related to what I'm learning.

 My main interests are analytics engineering and data engineering.
-You'll find repositories here related to those topics as well as the occasional goofy side project, like auto-random-pointilism, which just makes random asbtract images in MS Paint.

 My hobby work involves database development, ETL, and cloud data warehousing.

 #### **Skills**
 - SQL